Donders-Institute/bidscoin/docs/workflow.rst

     optional arguments:
       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                             Space separated list of selected sub-# names / folders to be processed (the sub- prefix can be removed).
 Otherwise all subjects in the sourcefolder will be selected
-      -f, --force           If this flag is given subjects will be processed, regardless of existing folders in the bidsfolder.
-Otherwise existing folders will be skipped -s, --skip_participants
-                            If this flag is given those subjects that are in participants.tsv will not be processed (also when the --force flag is given).
-Otherwise the participants.tsv table is ignored
       -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
-      -v, --version         Show the installed version and check for updates
+      -f, --force           If this flag is given subjects will be processed, regardless of existing folders in the bidsfolder.
+Otherwise existing folders will be skipped

     examples:
-      bidscoiner /project/foo/raw /project/foo/bids
+      bidscoiner myproject/raw myproject/bids
-      bidscoiner -f /project/foo/raw /project/foo/bids -p sub-009 sub-030
+      bidscoiner -f myproject/raw myproject/bids -p sub-009 sub-030

 .. tip::
    * Always check the terminal output for possible warnings or errors (a summary of them is printed at the end)